Grand Theft Auto: Liberty City Stories: Plot

 In 1998, Leone mobster Antonio "Toni" Cipriani (Danny Mastrogiorgio), returns home to Liberty City, living four years abroad for killing a made man.
 His boss, Don Salvatore Leone (Frank Vincent), welcomes him back and assigns him to work under another Leone mobster, Vincenzo "Lucky" Cilli (Joe Lo Truglio), who despises Toni.
 Meanwhile, Toni meets JD O'Toole (Greg Wilson), a member of the rival Sindacco family looking to switch allegiances, and works with him to take down the Sindaccos.
 Later, Toni is set up by Vincenzo to be arrested during a job, but escapes and cuts ties with Vincenzo.

 During these jobs, Toni discovers that Sicilian Mafia underboss Massimo Torini is orchestrating plans for other gangs to take territory from the Leones', as well as the Sindacco and Forelli families after their tributes dried up.
 After Toni helps him take over a Sindacco club, JD is invited to join the Leones as a made man.
 However, Salvatore has JD killed, believing he would betray them as well.
 Toni also learns his mother (Sondra James) disapproves of his low rank in the Leone family and attempts to impress her, but is disowned when she eventually calls a hit on him.
 Soon, Salvatore begins giving Toni direct assignments, including looking after his trophy wife, Maria (Fiona Gallagher).

-Toni earns Salvatore's trust, becoming a made man within the Leone family, with his mother calling off the hit on him.
-Vincenzo soon becomes jealous of Toni's newfound position in the Leone family and lures him into an ambush to be killed, but Toni survives and kills Vincenzo.
-On Salvatore's orders, Toni kills the city's Forelli controlled mayor, and assists business tycoon, Donald Love (Will Janowitz) into getting elected as his replacement.
+Toni earns Salvatore's trust, becoming a made man within the Leone family, Vincenzo soon becomes jealous of Toni's newfound position in the Leone family and lures him into an ambush to be killed, but Toni survives and kills Vincenzo.

+Salvatore sends Toni to secure a cash stash from a Leone-owned warehouse, but the location is ambushed and destroyed by the rival Chinese Triads.
+Toni successfully eliminates the attackers and recovers the money safely.
+In response, Liberty City's corrupt mayor, Roger C. Hole—who is secretly under the control of the rival Forelli crime family—attempts to have Salvatore arrested.
+Evading the police spotlight, Salvatore and Toni are forced to flee together to Staunton Island.

+On Salvatore's instructions, Toni assassinates Mayor Hole while he is out morning jogging in Belleville Park.
+Following this, Salvatore officially inducts Toni into the family as a "made man".
+This heavily pleases Toni's mother, calling off the hit on him.
+Realizing that the late mayor was a political tool for the Forellis, Salvatore decides to gain political control over the city by financing billionaire business tycoon Donald Love (Will Janowitz) as a candidate in the upcoming mayoral election, with Toni assisting his campaign.

 However, Donald goes bankrupt after his ties to the Leones are discovered and loses the election to Miles O'Donovon (John Braden), who soon has Salvatore arrested.
 Toni remains loyal to Salvatore, working for him from prison, soon killing Don Paulie Sindacco (Jeff Gurner) for his involvement in Salvatore's arrest.